Waler horse introduction

 The Waler horse is an Australian horse breed developed from the horses brought to the Australian colonies in the 19th century.
 Under Australia’s extreme climate and challenging working conditions, the Waler developed into a hardy horse.
 The Waler was prized as a military officers’ horse and artillery horse, with 160,000 being sent overseas with Australian soldiers in WWI.
 They were arguably the greatest cavalry horses in history.

-Given no breeding stock returned to Australia after the war, the horses remaining and bred today are derived from pockets from remount bred station stock horse type stock that were discovered after a revival of the breed in the 1980s.
+Given no breeding stock returned to Australia after the war, the horses remaining and bred today are derived from pockets from remount bred station stock horse type stock that was discovered after a revival of the breed in the 1980s.

 Despite efforts of breeders since the 1980s, the Waler breed of horse is listed at least ‘vulnerable’ according to the Rare Breeds Trust of Australia.